ashboy24/ashboy24/README.md

 - 🌱 I’m currently learning **JavaScript alongside DSA!**

-- 👯 I’m looking to collaborate on **work on open source projects!**
+- 👯 I’m looking to collaborate on **Work on open source projects!**

 - 📫 How to reach me **aseeshabhi2002@gmail.com**